felicianotech/hyperparticle.github.io/_posts/2017-06-06-automated-testing-story.md

 ## A Breakthrough

 A few months go by, and I am running the test suite more and more frequently to make sure they are working properly.
 Running another test?
 Time to go grab a cup of coffee and [meander around the office](https://xkcd.com/303/).
-I even at one point experimented with provisioning double the VMs so that I could run two testing environments simultaneously, saving me some waiting time.
+I even at one point experimented with provisioning double the VMs so that I could run two testing environments simultaneously, saving me some considerable waiting time.

 But I couldn't shake this feeling.
 I thought to myself.
 >How was that possible?
 Was what I saw a hoax?
 Did those tests just exit early without doing anything?
 Or maybe I wasn't hallucinating and I'm wasting so much time executing these tests over and over.

 I finally cracked.
 I knew I was _supposed_ to be working on this and that, but I was determined with all my soul to find that bug that had been crawling under my skin for months.

-So I set a timer of two hours.
+So I set a time-box of two hours.
 The race was on to see if I could find the root cause or be forever sealed into slow-test syndrome.
 In the mind of an intern: what is the most reasonable approach to solving this problem?
 Commenting out code of course!
 In my mind, I was thinking that if I remove all of the non-essential code and still see the tests run slow, I have a much smaller search area to look.

 So I first jumped into the JavaScript files.
 As I was doing this I thought to myself:
 >Ok, commenting out that block broke all the Robot tests.
 This function isn't needed.
 I have no idea what _this_ piece of code does but the tests now fail randomly.
 Ugh, the tests are still slow.